airbnb/streamalert/docs/source/getting-started.rst

 .. code-block:: bash

-  ./manage.py configure aws_account_id 111111111111  # Replace with your 12-digit AWS account ID
+  $ python manage.py configure aws_account_id 111111111111  # Replace with your 12-digit AWS account ID
-  ./manage.py configure prefix <value>               # Choose a unique name prefix (alphanumeric characters only)
+  $ python manage.py configure prefix <value>               # Choose a unique name prefix (alphanumeric characters only)

 2. Build the StreamAlert infrastructure for the first time:

 .. code-block:: bash

-  ./manage.py init
+  $ python manage.py init

 There will be multiple Terraform prompts, type "yes" at each one to continue.

-.. note:: You only need to ``./manage.py init`` once for any given StreamAlert deployment, although it is safe to run again if necessary.
+.. note:: You only need to ``python manage.py init`` once for any given StreamAlert deployment, although it is safe to run again if necessary.

 3. At this point, StreamAlert is up and running!
 You can, for example, see the S3 buckets